kyma-project/examples/gateway/README.md

 >**NOTE:** Almost all steps in this tutorial refer to a lambda but you can apply them also to the service Deployment by changing the directory and names in some places.

-1. Export your Environment as a variable.
-Replace the `{environment}` placeholder in the following command and run it:
+1. Export your Namespace as a variable.
+Replace the `{namespace}` placeholder in the following command and run it:

     ```bash
-    export KYMA_EXAMPLE_ENV="{environment}"
+    export KYMA_EXAMPLE_NS="{namespace}"
     ```

 2. Apply one of the `deployment.yaml` files from the `lambda` or `service` directory in this example.

     ``` bash
-    kubectl apply -f ./lambda/deployment.yaml -n $KYMA_EXAMPLE_ENV
+    kubectl apply -f ./lambda/deployment.yaml -n $KYMA_EXAMPLE_NS
     ```

 #### Expose a service without authentication